 Brooke Leigh’s work explores how the performative act of drawing can become a cathartic experience.
-In this sense, catharsis is the discharge of repressed emotions rooted in traumatic experiences.
+In this sense, catharsis is the discharge of repressed emotions and intense psychological states.

 Drawing, through its qualities of fluidity and immediacy, is a process that is always in stages of becoming.